 Mike: "I've been trying to understand the 'gracilization' process; but somehow I can't get it through my thick skull."

-When the barrage lifts Saturday, July 1, is the 90th anniversary of the first day of the Battle of the Somme, the bloodiest day in the history of the British Army.
+"Gentlemen, when the barrage lifts."
+Saturday, July 1, is the 90th anniversary of the first day of the Battle of the Somme, the bloodiest day in the history of the British Army.
 They took 60,000 casualties, of whom nearly twenty thousand were killed.

 The Tommies were to get out of their trenches and advance across No Man's Land towards the enemy trenches.
 This maneuver was to be preceded by an artillery barrage on the enemy lines.